shahsmit14/Project-URLs/README.md

 # Project-URLs

-This repository consist of works that I have done and available in form of video or paper.
+This repository consist of works that I have done and are available in form of video or paper.

 Please open each document and click the URL specified.